 Working in digital marketing today requires continuous innovation and creativity.
-It also demands that agencies stay focused on user trends.
+It also demands that social media agencies stay focused on user trends.

 More recently, marketing agencies have been incorporating emoji tactics into leading brand campaigns.

-For example, Disney used emojis to promote “The Force Awakens” and to introduce the BB8 droid:
+For example, Disney used emojis on social media to promote “The Force Awakens” and to introduce the BB8 droid:

 Did You Know …

-Agencies need to use emojis on a case by case basis.
+Social media agencies need to use emojis on a case-by-case basis.
 Though most millennials prefer to express emotion using emojis, only 37% of people over 65 feel this way.